jeffjl74/ACT_RoR_Parcels/README.md

 ![macro](images/macro-button.png)

-The plugin's **[Macro]** button generally takes fewer steps to share a note.
+The plugin's **[Macro]** button generally takes fewer steps to share the list.
 Pressing the **[Macro]** button generates enough text files to share the entire player list.
 The text file names follow the format `raid-parcelX.txt` where `X` is a number starting with 1 and incrementing until enough files are created to share the entire list, e.g. the first 16,000 or so characters would be shared using the macro file `raid-parcel1.txt`.

 When the plugin finds an EQII game window, the share dialog initially opens with the list of macro commands.